Dedicated support staff provide 24/7 email support during your election.

 Yes.
 Administrators can input paper ballots via the Election Dashboard.
 Vote receipts are issued for each paper ballot.
 There is an option for double-entry allowing accurate input.
 Votes can be entered for existing accounts or new accounts may be created automatically.

 Yes.
 Separate polls with different electorate groups can be linked via a single poll-menu page.
 This allows all voters to enter the voting site at the same place.
 Each voter sees only the relevant polls and is automatically and seamlessly transferred to the next relevant poll after casting each vote.
 No voters can see or access any poll unless the voter is admitted to the relevant electorate.

 No!
 BigPulse is a web-based system.
 Voters can access their ballots from any web browser on their smartphone, computer, or tablet.

 Yes.
 BigPulse integrates with common remote authentication methods so voters can use their existing sign-in accounts on your system to identify themselves and vote.
-Supported methods include – SSO, CAS, Shibboleth, SAOP, LDAP, Flexmls, Facebook and others.
+Supported methods include – SSO (single-sign-on), CAS, Shibboleth, SAOP, LDAP, Flexmls, Facebook and others.
 These methods can be easily configured to allow access to the ballot via your own website.